-In the summer of 2004, Samantha underwent nerve transfer surgery performed by Kevin Yakuboff, MD, plastic and reconstructive surgeon.
+Samantha underwent nerve transfer surgery performed by Kevin Yakuboff, MD, plastic and reconstructive surgeon.
 During this procedure, Dr. Yakuboff transferred three healthy nerves to replace the damaged ones to help generate re-growth.

 "The staff went out of their way to make Samantha feel comfortable and unafraid," said Cindy.
 "They read her stories and talked to her before she fell asleep for the surgery."

 Nerves grow at a rate of one inch per month, so it can take up to a year before the nerves have regenerated.
 Once regenerated, the nerves start sending signals to the muscles, which must occur in order to gain movement.
 Samantha began to move her arm just seven months after the surgery.

 In order to build strength and flexibility in her arm, Samantha started occupational therapy one and a half weeks after surgery, which continued for several months decreasing in frequency as she continued to improve.